Jlexender/algo-filter/README.md

 # Bloom VS

-A little bit more than an implementation of a bloom filter for A&DS course.
+Nothing but an implementation of a bloom filter for A&DS course.